nasoq/nasoq.github.io/nasoq_docs/docs/getting-started-nasoq.md

 git clone https://github.com/sympiler/nasoq
 ```

 After cloning NASOQ, you need to modify the CMakeLists of your project file to include NASOQ dependencies.
-Project `NASOQ_Test` in the CMakeLists of `nasoq/examples/`  shows the components that you need to add to your cmake file.
+Project `NASOQ_Test` in the CMakeLists of `nasoq/examples/`  shows the components that you need to add to your CMake file.
-After modifying the cmake file of your project, you need to ensure the library dependencies of NASOQ are installed.
+After modifying the CMake file of your project, you need to ensure the library dependencies of NASOQ are installed.
 NASOQ needs METIS and MKL BLAS Libraries as prerequisites.
-If installation paths of these libraries are in the system path, cmake should be able to handle dependences.
-If not, you need to set cmake variables as shown below:
+If the installation paths of these libraries are in the system path, CMake should be able to handle dependencies.
+If not, you need to set CMake variables as shown below:
 ```bash
 cd where/cloned/nasoq
 mkdir build
 cd build
 cmake -DMKL_ROOT_PATH=path/to/intel -DMETIS_ROOT_PATH=path/to//metis-5.1.0/build/Linux-x86_64/  -DCMAKE_BUILD_TYPE=Release ..
 ```
-NASOQ optionally needs Suitesparse library and if it is not in the system path, you can use `-DSUITE_ROOT_PATH=path/to/suitesparse` to tell cmake where Suitesparse is installed.
+NASOQ optionally needs Suitesparse library, and if it is not in the system path, you can use `-DSUITE_ROOT_PATH=path/to/suitesparse` to tell CMake where Suitesparse is installed.

-After setting up dependencies, You can call NASOQ solver to solve your QP problems by including ```<nasoq.h>``` and preparing its inputs as shown in the following code.
+After setting up dependencies, You can call NASOQ solver to solve your QP problems by including ```<nasoq.h>```, and by preparing its inputs, as shown in the following code.

 ```C++
 #include <nasoq.h>